Segmentation and Estimation of Change-point Models: False Positive Control and Confidence Regions: Discussion

-We have used the likelihood ratio statistic to obtain approximate confidence regions for the locations of the change-points or jointly for the mean values and the locations.
-Numerical examples suggest that for change-points of large amplituded our methods provide more accurate estimates than the methods of \cite{Mu14}, although our asymptotic control of the confidence level deteriorates if the sizes of the changes are not large.
+Inversion of the log likelihood ratio statistic is used to obtain approximate confidence regions for the locations of the change-points or jointly for the mean values and the locations.
+For the latter case \cite{Mu14} suggested a quite different method, which amounts to testing whether there is a change in the hypothesized mean values between any two hypothesized change-points.
+Numerical examples suggest that for change-points of large amplitude our methods provide more accurate estimates, although our asymptotic control of the confidence level deteriorates if the sizes of the changes or the distance between consecutive change-points are not sufficiently large.

-We have assumed the variance of the observations is known, since we are typically dealing with large sample sizes, but estimating the variance requires some thought.
-Since the sample variance is an inflated estimator in the presence of change-points, the use of which leads to a loss of power, we have used one-half the average of squared differences of consecutive observations.
-However, if consecutive observations are positively correlated, this estimator will be negatively biased, while the usual sample variance may still provide a reasonable estimate of the variability of individual observations.
-We hope to investigate this issue in the future.
+We have studied briefly the problem noted in the literature on detection of copy number variations, that there are local drifts that can give the appearance of change-points where there is none.
+For these problems all methods appear to suffer some loss of power, but the method LLR, which uses a local background seems less likely to experience an increase in false positives than the top down methods CBS and Multi.

-We have provided a brief discussion of detecting simultaneous changes in a normal mean and variance, but our analysis to date suggests that the problem is quite complicated and requires additional study.
+We have provided a brief discussion of detection of simultaneous changes in a normal mean and variance, but our analysis to date suggests that the problem is quite complicated and requires additional study.